sangyi05/employee-tracker/README.md

 # employee-tracker

 ## Purpose
-This command line application accepts user input to manage a company's employee database.Using Node.js, Inquirer, and MySQL, this interface makes it easy for non developers to view adn interact with informations tored in databases.
+This command line application accepts user input to manage a company's employee database.Using Node.js, Inquirer, and MySQL, this interface makes it easy for non developers to view adn interact with information stored in databases.

 ## Built With
 * Inquirer